jay-cohen/jay-cohen/_posts/2019-02-23-10-Xcode-&-swift-tips-every-developer-must-know.md

 permalink: /blog/10-Xcode-&-swift-tips-every-developer-must-know
 author: Jay Cohen
 tags: iOS, Xcode, Swift
+description: Being an iOS developer for a number of years I’ve accumulated a bunch of Swift & Xcode tips to speed up the development process.
+The list below should be perfect for any IOS developer just starting out after a Udemy course or those looking to get the most out of wonderful Xcode.
 ---

 Being an iOS developer for a number of years I’ve accumulated a bunch of Swift & Xcode tips to speed up the development process.
 The list below should be perfect for any IOS developer just starting out after a Udemy course or those looking to get the most out of wonderful Xcode.